The Generalized Matrix Separation Problem: Algorithms: Iterative Steps for the Generalized Matrix Separation Problem: Application to Videos

 \section{Iterative Steps for the Generalized Matrix Separation Problem: Application to Videos}

-In this section, we discuss the details of applying Algorithm \ref{alg:gms} when the given matrix $M_0$ originates from a tensor.
-Tensors, as multi-modal arrays, are natural choices for analyzing high-dimensional structures in various applications.
-We detail the process of solving \eqref{eq:filtered_ten_sep} using \eqref{equ:L}--\eqref{equ:Y}.
-Step \eqref{equ:L} remains a singular value thresholding step, while Step \eqref{equ:S} corresponds to a tensor LASSO step, which is detailed in Section \ref{sec:tlasso}.
+In this section, we discuss the details of applying Algorithm \ref{alg:gms} when the given matrix $\mM_0$ originates from a 3D array, which we call a tensor conveniently.
+Tensors, as higher-order arrays, are natural choices for analyzing high-dimensional structures in various applications.